Taylor Girard

-Taylor Girard (born July 17, 1998) is an American professional ice hockey forward for the New York Sirens of the Professional Women's Hockey League (PWHL).
-She previously played for the Boston Fleet of the PWHL and Connecticut Whale of the Premier Hockey Federation (PHF).
+Taylor Girard (born July 17, 1998) is an American professional ice hockey forward for PWHL Detroit in the Professional Women's Hockey League (PWHL).
+She previously played for the New York Sirens and the Boston Fleet of the PWHL and Connecticut Whale of the Premier Hockey Federation (PHF).
 She was drafted first overall in the 2021 NWHL Draft.

 Playing career

 College

 Girard began her collegiate hockey career for Lindenwood during the 2016–17 season.
 During her freshman year, she recorded three goals and one assist in 33 games.
 She scored her first career goal and point on October 1, 2016, in a game against Minnesota.
 She was one of five players to appear in all 33 games and led the team with 80 shots on goal.
 During the 2017–18 season in her sophomore year, she recorded 13 goals and 11 assists in 25 games.
 She led the team in goals (13) and points (24).
 She was named the CHA Player of the Month for the month of December 2017, after she led Lindenwood with three goals and two assists during the Lion's four games in the month.
 Following the season she was named first-team all-CHA.
 During the 2018–19 season in her junior year, she recorded three goals and four assists in eight games.

 On May 20, 2019, Girard announced she was transferring to Quinnipiac.
 She finished her career at Lindendwood with 19 goals and 16 assists in 66 games.
 During the 2019–20 season in her redshirt junior year, she recorded six goals and 12 assists in 24 games.
 During the 2020–21 season in her senior year, she recorded seven goals and nine assists in 15 games, and ranked second on the team in scoring.
 She finished her collegiate career with 32 goals and 37 assists in 105 games.